Return to index page

 Sketch showing suggested plan for a River-side docks (1800-1970)

 By the 1960's the steam crane on the pier would have gone and the jetty would probably never see a ship although it might still serve as temporary storage for wagons.
-The grain warehouse with its raised conveyor system for loading ships is based (loosely) on a building at Wells on Sea in the South East.
-The sketch below is from memory and probably different from the prototype in many ways, but it shows the basic idea and if modelling your own port you get to design the thing yourself.

 Note the oil terminal is intended to represent a ships fuel oil storage facility, the associated jetty is small and would be used to handle barges taking fuel out to ships at anchor.
 If you have room to enlarge this jetty you could make this a berth for oil tankers and liquid petroleum gas ships (you would then need to model the loading arms and etc as described above).
 For layouts set after about 1960 you could add a couple of spherical gas tanks (see Fig ___) and run pressurised gas tank wagons into the siding.